62 questions have been answered below, why not ask your own?

 As the name suggests, After The Event (ATE) insurance is purchased after an accident has happened and when a claim for personal injury compensation begins.
 Taking out an ATE insurance policy can guarantee that the claimant never has the personal responsibility of having to pay costs should their claim fail to succeed, as it would cover legal costs and expenses in any litigation or claim dispute.

-In this article, we look at how ATE is used in personal injury compensation, and how such cover provides a safety net to people looking to make a claim.
+In this article, we look at how ATE can be used in personal injury compensation, and how such cover may be deemed an appropriate safety net for certain claimants looking to make a claim.